 Open banking is at the forefront of the next revolution of the financial world, with the potential to change everything in terms of how businesses manage their money.

-The term ‘open banking’ refers to the sharing of APIs (Application Programming Interfaces) to cater for the type of data sharing that enables services that would otherwise be impossible.
+The term ‘open banking’ refers to the sharing of APIs (Application Programming Interfaces) to cater for the type of data sharing that enables services for your business that would otherwise be impossible.

 In business, it is allowing the more seamless automation of many things – including investment, accounting and payments – with third parties having real time access to the bank accounts and transactions of their customers.